gvwilson/sensibleadventures/cloudherd/new.md

 "Sorry."
 Thokmay stuffed it into the sleeve of his uniform jacket as if it were a handkerchief.
 "Anyway, my father's spymaster was already suspicious of Princess Shudarga, and wanted to send one of his agents to have a closer look, so..."
-He shruggged again.
+He shrugged again.
 "Here we are."

 "So you're a spy as well as a prince?"
 Noxy asked disbelievingly.